Alternate proofs for the $n$-dimensional resolution theorems: Acyclicity

 \section{Acyclicity}

-In this section we will provide the needed definitions of ``acyclicity,'' including the concept of being ``cell-like.''
+In this section we will provide the needed definitions of ``acyclicity'' including the concept of being ``cell-like.''
 We will also have lemmas showing how to detect these properties in the settings that will occur later.
-For each simplicial complex $K$, we are going to write $|K|_{\CW}$ to denote the polyhedron $|K|$ with the weak topology and $|K|_m$ to denote this polyhedron with the metric topology.
-Whenever $K$ is a finite simplicial complex, then to reduce notation we shall simply write $|K|$ for this compact polyhedron, since both topologies agree on it.
-As usual, if $n\geq0$, including $n=\infty$, then $K^{(n)}$ will denote the $n$-skeleton of $K$, where by convention $K^{(\infty)}=K$.
-In this setting, one has that $K^{(\infty+1)}=K^{(\infty)}$.
+The term {\it continuum} will refer to a compact, connected Hausdorff space.
+The notion of a space having the {\it shape of a point} can be found on page 45 of \cite{MS}.
+It can be seen from the remarks in the first paragraph of page 45 of \cite{MS} that whenever a space has the shape of a point, it cannot be empty and must be connected.